Steve Martin (academic)

 Steve Martin (born 27 February 1961) is a British academic.
-He is Professor of Public Policy & Management and the Director of the Wales Centre for Public Policy at Cardiff University.
+He is Professor Emeritus of Public Policy and founding Director of the Wales Centre for Public Policy at Cardiff University.

 Education

 Steve Martin was educated at Sir Joseph Williamson's Mathematical School in Rochester, Hertford College at University of Oxford, and Aston University.
 He was awarded an Open Scholarship to the University of Oxford and gained a Congratulatory Double First in 1982.
 He was awarded a PhD by Aston University in 1987 for his research on state funded support to small and medium sized businesses in rural England.

 Career

 Martin's previous academic appointments include: ESRC Research Fellow at Aston Business School; Lecturer in Public Sector Management at Aston University; and University Research Fellow and Reader in Public Policy Evaluation at the University of Warwick.

 Whilst at Warwick he led the Local Authority Research Consortium, a collaboration between researchers and local government leaders which produced a series of groundbreaking studies on managing organisational and external change.
 In 1997 he was commissioned by the Blair government to conduct an independent evaluation of its flagship Best Value pilot programme which aimed to improve the cost effectiveness and quality of local government services in England.

 Martin was appointed as a Professor at Cardiff Business School in 2000 where he established the Centre for Local & Regional Government Research, which he led until 2013.
 The Centre attracted more than £10 million in external research funding and became recognised as one of the leading public management research groups in the world, rated third in an independent study conducted by academics at Erasmus University and ranked fourth in the Academic Ranking of World Universities.
 Martin and his colleagues at Cardiff completed major studies on public service improvement with a particular focus on Best Value inspection, Comprehensive Performance Assessment and Corporate Peer Challenge.
 He has also evaluated external interventions in failing councils in England and Wales.

 In 2013 Martin was asked by the First Minister of Wales to establish and lead the Public Policy Institute for Wales, which was succeeded in 2017 by the Wales Centre for Public Policy.
 The Centre is one of the UK's What Works Centres.
 It collaborates with leading researchers to provide ministers, officials and public service leaders with authoritative independent evidence and expertise.
 In 2018 the Centre won the 20th Anniversary Cardiff University Award for Impact on Policy and in 2019 it was a finalist in the Economic and Social Research Council's prestigious Impact Prize for its 'outstanding impact on public policy'.